 Did you suffer serious injuries or was your loved one killed in a motorcycle crash in Alabama?
-You might be entitled to compensation for the damages you have suffered, including medical expenses, lost wages, and property damage.
-You will want to contact an attorney as soon as possible.
+You might have the right to compensation for your suffered damages, such as medical expenses, lost wages, and property damage.
+You will want to contact a motorcycle accident lawyer as soon as possible.

 Motorcyclists are by nature far more vulnerable on the road than drivers and passengers in cars, trucks, and SUVs.

-Operating a motorcycle is complicated and requires an extreme amount of focus.
+Operating a motorcycle demands intense focus and intricate skills.
 Deciding when to swerve or brake could be the difference between life and death for a motorcycle rider.

-When motorcycle-involved accidents do occur, it is incredibly rare for the motorcyclists to walk away complete unscathed.
-The injuries they suffer, including severe brain, spine, and limb injuries, tend to be significantly more serious than the injuries sustained by drivers and passengers in vehicles who are afforded the safety features of car, truck, and SUV cabins.
+When motorcycle-involved accidents do occur, it is incredibly rare for motorcyclists to walk away completely unscathed.
+They tend to suffer more severe injuries, including severe brain, spine, and limb injuries, compared to drivers and passengers in vehicles with safety features.

-This ultimately means motorcycle riders and passengers who are injured in accidents often require expensive, invasive treatments and lengthy rehabilitation, during which time they likely won’t be able to work or make a living.
+This ultimately means that accidents often necessitate expensive, invasive treatments and lengthy rehabilitation for motorcycle riders and passengers, potentially preventing them from working or earning a living during recovery.
 Their injuries may even prevent them from ever returning to their field of employment.

-The severe financial consequences for motorcyclists makes it incredibly important they are able to collect adequate compensation following their accident.
-If you have been injured or a loved one has been injured or killed in a motorcycle accident, it’s likely in your best interest to contact experienced Birmingham motorcycle injury attorneys who are ready to fight for the compensation you deserve and advocate on your behalf.
+The severe financial consequences for motorcyclists make it incredibly important they are able to collect adequate compensation following their accident.
+If you have been injured or a loved one has been injured or killed in a motorcycle accident, it’s likely in your best interest to contact experienced motorcycle accident lawyers in Birmingham who are ready to fight for the compensation you deserve and advocate on your behalf.

 Why Do I Need a Motorcycle Accident Lawyer?

-Worse yet, without a lawyer, you may very well have to deal with an insurance company refusing to compensate you at all and possibly arguing that your injuries were actually your own fault.
+Worse yet, without a lawyer, you could confront an insurance company denying compensation, claiming your injuries were your fault.
 Farris, Riley & Pitt, LLP understands these types of tactics and is capable of protecting your rights and fighting for a fair and full settlement.

-When you hire our firm, our lawyers will diligently work to make sure that you get every last dime of compensation you are entitled to.
+When you hire our firm, our lawyers will work diligently to ensure you receive every bit of entitled compensation.
 Many settlements offered by insurance companies are based only on existing bills, but Farris, Riley & Pitt, LLP can negotiate a settlement that includes all of your expected future expenses as well.

-Our firm can handle all of the paperwork, phone calls from insurers, and negotiations so you can focus on your recovery.
+Our firm handles paperwork, insurer calls, and negotiations, letting you concentrate on your recovery.
 You also do not need to worry about paying us any fees unless you get a monetary award.

 Why Choose Farris, Riley & Pitt, LLP?

 The attorneys of Farris, Riley & Pitt, LLP have more than 100 years of combined experience handling all kinds of personal injury claims.
-We understand the significant challenges that motorcycle accident victims face on their recovery and do what we can to help these people get justice.
+We recognize the challenges motorcycle accident victims face during recovery and strive to help them achieve justice.